Oladipupo-Erinle/US-SUPERSTORE/README.md

 Sales Growth Rate = ((Current Period Sales - Previous Period Sales) / Previous Period Sales) * 100
                   **($733,215-$484,247)/$484,247 = 51%**

-## Business Solutions and Insights Generated
+## Business solutions and insights derived

-The application of pivot tables and charts served as a useful means of manipulating data to derive meaningful insights that addressed the Business problems that are critical to the management thereby giving clarity and solutions to them.
-The following business problems were addressed:
+Utilizing pivot tables and charts played a pivotal role in analyzing and transforming data, leading to valuable insights that directly tackled crucial business problems faced by the management.

+The derived insights provided clarity and actionable solutions for the following key business challenges:

 1.	# Profitability Performance Analysis